 - Runbook: A Runbook is a sequence of executable tasks that are packaged as a template to support the execution of an end-to-end operation.
 A Runbook is used to launch a service.

 - Service: A Service is the instantiated state of a Runbook.
 That is, once a Runbook has been launched, it becomes a Service.
 Put another way, a Service is an instance of a Runbook.

 - Task: A Task is a single operation that, in sequence with other tasks, makes up a Runbook.
 Tasks can be either manual – that is, an agent performs a task manually by following prescriptive guidance – or a task can be automated using the BitTitan PowerShell module.
 Some tasks are input tasks, in which an agent provides an input (a string value, for example, or record selection).

-- Agent: An agent is an MSPComplete actor who launches a service, or who is assigned to perform one or more of the service instance tasks.
-An agent is typically an employee in an ISV or MSP firm.
+- Agent: An agent is an MSPComplete actor who launches a Service, or who is assigned to perform one or more of the service instance tasks.
+An agent is typically an employee at an ISV or MSP firm.

 - Customer: The organization (for example, a managed service provider) for whom the agent works and provides managed services.

 - Workgroup: Workgroup denotes a security and subscription boundary that contains agents and teams in MSPComplete.

 - Entity: An entity is an MSPComplete platform object that script authors can access and use programmatically.